nbertagnolli/nbertagnolli.github.io/_posts/2016-05-23-Bayes_Nets.md

 P(E, S, C, B, A) &= P(E)P(S)P(C | S)P(B|E,S)P(A|B)
 \end{align}

 Now let's explore how we might use this network to make predictions about our patient.
-Let's figure out the probability of a patient exercising regularly, not smoking, not having high cholestoral, not having high blood pressure, and not getting a heart attack.
+Let's figure out the probability of a patient exercising regularly, not smoking, not having high cholesterol, not having high blood pressure, and not getting a heart attack.
 This is easy we just look at our conditional probability tables (CPTs).

 \begin{align}
 P(E=T, S=F, C=F, B=F, A=F) &= P(E=T)P(S=F)P(C=F | S=F)P(B=F|E=T,S=F)P(A=F|B=F)\newline